bsimm/rumars/README.md

 is a virtual arena where 2 or more programmers can let their programs fight against each other.
 The programs are written in an assembly dialect called [Redcode](https://scrapper.github.io/rumars/redcode/index).
-Core War has evolved since the orinal version.
+Core War has evolved since the original version.
 RuMARS supports the ICWS-94 standard draft and some additional extensions like read and write limits and new features introduced by pMARS.
 RuMARS purposely adds new features so that new strategies need to be developed to compete successfully against other